2 school boys sat on the sofa in our boarding facilities

 What happens if my child is ill?

 If a boarder becomes ill or has an accident or injury in school, our Matron, Lulu will look after them.
-We have a sick bay where children stay to be monitored carefully, both by Lulu and the Houseparents, who are all fully trained in first aid and the giving of medicines.
+We have a sick bay where children stay to be monitored carefully, both by the Matron and the Houseparents, who are all fully trained in first aid and the giving of medicines.
 Overseas boarders and those that are a long way from home can be registered at the local doctor surgery.
 If a child becomes unwell and there is little improvement over the day, or they are thought to be contagious to others, then they will remain on sick bay to be monitored until a parent or guardian can pick them up from school.